Max Ribner and 1st Language encore performance at OTCA

 Friday, April 15, at 7 p.m.
 Old Town Center for the Arts Is located at 5th Street & Main in Old Town Cottonwood.
 Tickets for Max Ribner and 1st Language are $20 in advance, $22 at the door, and $25 for priority seating in the first three rows.

-Tickets are available online at showtix4u.com or in Cottonwood at Mysterium and In Sedona, you can find tickets at The Mary D. Fisher Theater.
-For ticket prices and more information about these and other upcoming events, visitoldtowncenter.org.
+Tickets are available online at www.showtix4u.com or in Cottonwood at Mysterium and In Sedona, you can find tickets at The Mary D. Fisher Theater.
+For ticket prices and more information about these and other upcoming events, visit www.oldtowncenter.org.

 Information provided by OTCA.